MolecularAI/MolBART/README.md

-# MolBART
+# MolBART Megatron

 The MolBART project aims to pre-train a BART transformer language model [[1]](#1) on molecular SMILES strings [[2]](#2) by optimising a de-noising objective.
 We hypothesise that pre-training will lead to improved generalisation, performance, training speed and validity on downstream fine-tuned tasks.
 We intend to test the pre-trained model on downstream tasks such as reaction prediction, retrosynthetic prediction, molecular optimisation and molecular property prediction.

 ## Installation

 The project requires the `pysmilesutils` library to be installed (see README in pysmilesutils).
 MolBART also requires RDKit (although this should be installed as part of the installation procedure for pysmilesutils).
-Finally, the remaining project requirements can be installed with pip using `pip install -r requirements.txt`.
+Finally, the remaining project requirements (for Megatron) can be installed with pip using `pip install -r megatron_requirements.txt`.

 ## Code